-Iberia’s Airbus A330-300 planes are equipped with two Business Class cabins: a large cabin which seats 28 passengers in front of the plane (behind the cockpit) and a smaller, more intimate cabin with just 8 seats in front of the 242 seat Economy Class cabin.
+Iberia’s Airbus A330-300 planes are equipped with two Business Class cabins: a large cabin that seats 28 passengers in front of the aircraft (behind the cockpit) and a smaller, more intimate cabin with just 8 seats in front of the 242 seat Economy Class cabin.
 Both cabins are separated from each other by a galley.
-This is a different layout than the one you find on Iberia’s A330-200 planes where all 19 Business Class flat-bed seats are located in one cabin.
+This is a different layout than the one you find on Iberia’s A330-200 planes, where all 19 Business Class flatbed seats are located in one cabin.

 The A330-300 features Iberia’s latest Business Class product (in contrast to some of the carrier’s older A340 planes, which are still equipped with an inferior product).
-The cabin features Iberia’s signature bright-red colour on the tv screens as you board, which contrasts nicely with the soft grey colours of the seat cushions, tray table, and storage cabinets.
-The colourful pillows add a nice touch.
-The seat themselves are Solstys-style, fully lie flat seats placed in 1-2-1 configuration, which means that all seats face forward and that every passenger has access to the aisle, even when all seats are reclined.
+The cabin features Iberia’s signature bright-red color on the TV screens as you board, which contrasts nicely with the soft grey colors of the seat cushions, tray table, and storage cabinets.
+The colorful pillows add a nice touch.
+The seats themselves are Solstys-style, fully lie-flat seats placed in 1-2-1 configuration, which means that all seats face forward and every passenger has access to the aisle, even when all seats are reclined.
 Note that this seating pattern means that middle pairs and window seats have a few inches/cm more length in bed mode than their aisle counterparts.
-This is a similar product like the one you find on Etihad, Air Berlin, and Alitalia.
+This is a similar product to the one you find on Etihad, Air Berlin, and Alitalia.

 Click here for a seat map of Iberia’s A330-300.